vivekchavda2001/simpleIntrest/README.md

 # simpleIntrestUsingFlutter
-here , the code is for simple intrest app using flutter.
+This app is Simple intrest calculator developed using flutter.